Frequently Asked Questions

 I have debt - will this be written off by institutions when I pass away?

-No. It is the duty of the executor to first pay any debt / claims against the estate from available estate funds, before an inheritance can be paid out or assets transferred.
+No. It is the duty of the executor to first pay any debts/claims against the estate from available estate funds before an inheritance can be paid out or assets transferred.
 If you have credit life protection, this will be claimed and paid to the relevant institution upon acceptance of the death claim.

 Can I change the contents of my Will at any time?